ietf-gitwg/using-github/draft-thomson-github-bcp.md

 Editors have write access to repositories, which also allows them to close issues.
 The user that opens an issue is also able to close the issue.
-Chairs MUST determine who is permitted to close an issue and under what conditions.
+Chairs MUST provide guidance on who is permitted to close an issue and under what conditions.

 ## Pull Requests